2008 Haltemprice and Howden by-election: Candidates

 The East Riding of Yorkshire Council announced the accepted candidates on 26 June 2008.
 At 26, the number of candidates broke the record for a UK parliamentary by-election, previously held by the 1993 Newbury by-election, which had 19 candidates.
 The greatest number of candidates to have contested a UK general election seat is 15, at Sedgefield in 2005.

 Due to the large number of candidates the ballot paper for this election was arranged in two columns.
 Also, the candidates stood in a line in front of a small platform with the returning officer on it, rather than on a temporary stage as is normally practised because it was feared that the stage would not take the weight of all the candidates.

 Christian Party

 George Hargreaves stood for the Christian Party and was leader of that party.
 The party website said "he is asking the Haltemprice and Howden electorate to use their vote to demand a referendum on the European Union, which he believes is the greatest threat to our civil liberties".

 Church of the Militant Elvis Party

 David Bishop was the candidate for the Church of the Militant Elvis Party.
-He previously stood for this party in Erewash in the 2005 United Kingdom general election and in Brentwood and Ongar in 2001.
+He previously stood for this party in Erewash in the 2005 general election and in Brentwood and Ongar in 2001.